Welcome to the Allied Health Department

 This course prepares students to deliver direct patient care in long-term care facilities and the home environment.
 Students are prepared to become licensed by the state as Nurse Aides and receive a program Home Health Aide Certificate.
 They do NOT receive a BHCC Certificate.
 Students who pass the Nurse Aide exam qualify for positions in long-term care facilities and the home environment.
 This program begins in the fall and spring.

 All applicants to the programs must attend a mandatory Information Session to apply and for additional information.
-Sessions are likely to last one to two hours and no appointment is necessary.
+Sessions are likely to last one to two hours.
+Please register at bhcc.edu/admissions/info.
 Complete the CPT (College Placement Test) before attending an Information Session.
-The test is administered at the Charlestown Campus in Room B118 on a walk-in basis.
+The test is administered at the Assessment Center on the Charlestown Campus in Room B118 on a walk-in basis.
+If you completed college-level English at another college or university, you can submit an official transcript for transfer.